dyegosutil/aws-s3-presigned-post/README.md

 ## Running locally

 The Integration Tests use AWS_KMS_S3_KEY to test the server-serid encryption.
-The best way to configure it is to run the IT xyz which will create a encription key it is does exist yet for s3.
+The best way to configure it is to run the IT xyz which will create an encryption key it is does exist yet for s3.
 Go to KMS in AWS and copy the key from there.
 It should be in the following format: "arn:aws:kms:region:acct-id:key/key-id"